canton-foundation/cips/CPRP-spec.md

 A Featured Resolver is registered via a dedicated CIP following the standard governance process:

 1. The resolver operator submits a CIP proposing featured status.
-2. The CIP specifies: resolver identity, namespaces served, verification methodology, operational commitments, and expected contribution to the Canton ecosystem.
+2. The CIP specifies: resolver identity, registrars served, verification methodology, operational commitments, and expected contribution to the Canton ecosystem.
 3. Super Validators vote on the CIP.
 4. Upon approval, the DSO party publishes a credential: